sjang1594/UMSL/CS5130/project/README.md

 2. Creat object layer on the wall and obstacles [o]
 3. Make a boundary on the map.[o]
 4. Collision Testing with Robot and Trash [o]
-5. If there were mutliple trash, then you have to update the list of trash(pop that element), sort the trash_list by robot's position, then update the start, goal location. [o]
+5. If there were mutliple trashes, then you have to update the list of trash(pop that element), sort the trash_list by robot's position, then update the start, goal location. [o]
 6. Implement Breathfirst search algorithm for shortest path.
    - Filter out the neighbors that colliding with wall and boundary of the map. [o]
    - Keep track the while by checking the neighbors. [o]